-Reference: ADVANCE for Speech-Language Pathologists & Audiologists, February 7, 2011
+Reference: ADVANCE for Speech-Language Pathologists and Audiologists, April 4, 2011

 Infants are auditory learners.
 When parents talk and read to them, babies learn about communication and how to interact with others.
 “Spending quality time and bonding with an infant are always important, no matter what the activity is,” said Hannah Chow, MD, assistant professor in the Department of Pediatrics at the Loyola University Chicago Stritch School of Medicine.
 “But with reading the benefits increase.”